 - The NIST-QM-I contains NIST-wide policies and procedures stemming (primarily) from the executive leadership of NIST (i.e., the NIST Director, Associate Director for Laboratory Programs, and laboratory Directors) through the NIST (QMS).
 Many of these policies and procedures govern all activities at NIST and thereby are controlling in so far as these activities are part of providing calibration services. - RPD-QM-II contains policies, protocol guides, and technical procedures established and maintained by the Radiation Physics Division to meet its technical needs.
-The RPD-QM-II explicitly references NIST-QM-I where appropriate. - The specific protocols to carry out RPD-QM-II policies are contained in its Guides.
-Examples of Guide protocols include: the acquisition of materials and supporting services; complaints; nonconformance; corrective and preventive action; internal audits; and training.
+The RPD-QM-II explicitly references NIST-QM-I where appropriate. - The specific protocols for carrying out RPD-QM-II policies are contained in its Guides.
+Examples of Guide protocols include the acquisition of materials and supporting services, complaints, nonconformance, corrective and preventive action, internal audits, and training.

-Version Date Author Approval Pages Filename 7.6 12/16/24 CMO AKT 8 of 36 RPDQMIIv760 a) Division Chief
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 8 of 36 RPDQMIIv770 a) Division Chief

-• The specific procedures to carry out RPD-QM-II services are contained in its Procedures.
-Procedure contents include technical procedures for calibrations and SRMs; handling and storage of calibration/SRM items; quality-assurance procedures; and creation, storage, and control of technical records of all types.
+• The specific procedures for carrying out RPD-QM-II services are contained in its Procedures.
+Procedure contents include technical procedures for calibrations and SRMs, handling and storage of calibration/SRM items, quality-assurance procedures, and creation, storage, and control of technical records of all types.